Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: Introduction

-Our proposed framework for knowledge discovery from heterogeneous data sources is highly flexible.
-The group sparsity assumptions in our estimation technique can be replaced by other structural restrictions, for example low-rank or low-rank-plus-sparse, as and when deemed appropriate by the prior dependency assumptions across parameters.
-As long as the resulting estimates converge to corresponding true parameters at certain rates, they can be used by the developed testing methodology.

-\paragraph{Organization of paper.} We start with the model formulation in Section~\ref{sec:sec2}, then introduce our computational algorithm for a two-layer model, and derive theoretical convergence properties of the algorithm and resulting estimates.
+\paragraph{Organization of paper} We start with the model formulation in Section~\ref{sec:sec2}, then introduce our computational algorithm for a two-layer model, and derive theoretical convergence properties of the algorithm and resulting estimates.
 In section~\ref{sec:sec3}, we start by introducing the debiased versions of rows of the regression coefficient matrix estimates in our model, then use already computed parameter estimates that satisfy some general consistency conditions to obtain its asymptotic distribution.
 We then move on to pairwise testing, and use sparse estimates from our algorithm to propose a global test to detect overall differences in rows of the coefficient matrices, as well as a multiple testing procedure to detect elementwise differences and perform within-row thresholding of estimates in presence of moderate misspecification of the group sparsity structure.
-Section~\ref{sec:sec4} is devoted to implementation of our methodology.
-We evaluate the performance of our estimation and testing procedure through several simulation settings, and give strategies to speed up the computational algorithm for high data dimensions.
-We conclude the paper with a discussion in Section~\ref{sec:sec5}.
-Proofs of all theoretical results, as well as some auxiliary results, are given in the appendix.
+Sections~\ref{sec:sec4} and \ref{sec:secreal} are devoted to implementation of our methodology.
+In Section~\ref{sec:sec4}, we evaluate the performance of our estimation and testing procedure through several simulation settings, and give strategies to speed up the computational algorithm for high data dimensions.
+Section~\ref{sec:sec5} presents a real data example, where we illustrate how the application of our framework leads to knowledge discovery in complex biological networks.
+We conclude the paper with a discussion in Section~\ref{sec:secreal}.
+Proofs of all theoretical results, as well as some auxiliary results, are given in the Appendix.